 The disadvantage of Ante Post betting is that it carries a higher risk your bet will lose.
 In horse racing, if your Ante Post selection is a non-runner, your bet is not void - it simply loses.
 The bookmaker keeps your stake.

-The same applies if you were to bet on Jordan Speith winning the Open Championship and he pulls out a week before the tournament due to injury, the Ante Post wager is gone.
+The same applies if you were to bet on Jordan Speith winning the Open Championship and he pulls out after the first round due to injury.
+The Ante Post wager is gone.

 Clearly betting Ante Post has its benefits and obvious pitfalls.
 As a punter, the decision you must make relates to the value being offered.
 Take advantage of odds comparison tools to search out the best prices.